ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 - The `library` directory contains all source code for the library.
 - The `clients` directory contains all test code and code to build clients.
-- Infrastructure
+- Infrastructure.

-The `library` directory
+The `library` Directory
 ^^^^^^^^^^^^^^^^^^^^^^^

+The `library` directory contains all source code for the library.

 library/include
 '''''''''''''''